aiden2480/kanjithing/README.md

 - [ ] Make the user guess readings of kanji in words
 - [ ] Scoreboard somehow
 - [ ] Update indicator
-- [x] Offline cache/compatability
-    * might not be possible with the small amount of storage space allowed to chrome extensions
+- [ ] How-to-use page that opens on first install to display instructions
+- [ ] Help page
+    - How to use the extention, info about tooltips, etc
+- [ ] Settings page
+    - Load custom kanji sets
+    - Log in to save
-- [ ] Buttons to select the next/previous/random kanji in set
+- [x] Buttons to select a random kanji in set
+- [x] Clean up and potentially seperate the css into separate files
 - [x] Auto create and publish releases on GitHub when manifest version changes
-- [ ] Load custom kanji sets
-- [x] Clean up and potentially seperate the css into separate files
 - [x] Cache responses returned from the server in local storage
-- [ ] How-to-use page that opens on first install to display instructions
 - [x] Fix dependency on RapidAPI
     - [kanjialive-backend on repl.it](https://replit.com/@chocolatejade42/kanjithing-backend)
 - [x] Select a kanji grade to learn or a wakatta unit